Land Your Dream Job

 Carrie McGinnis, Director of Alumni Relations at Murray State University in Kentucky offers some advice to current students:

-Alumni are often generous with students from their alma mater, eager to offer advice, mentoring relationships, referrals, and internships.
+Alumni are often generous with students from their alma mater and eager to offer advice, mentorship, referrals, and internships.

 Tapping into invisible networks